mg747/gfit-and-wellness/README.md

 ### Code

--   The javacript code for email.js and the parts of the google map api was copied and modified from the Interactive Frontend Develeopment lesson of the course.
+-   Codes were copied and modified from the Interactive Backend Develeopment Mini Project of the course.

--   Bootstrap Library was used throughout the project mainly to make site responsive using the Bootstrap Grid System [Bootstrap4.6](https://getbootstrap.com/docs/4.6/getting-started/introduction/)
+-   Materialize template was used throughout the project mainly to make site responsive using the [materialize 1.0.0](https://materializecss.com/)

 ### Content